-When playing over a tonic minor chord, you can experiment with both of these chord-tones with great results.
-And, especially in modal situations, you can use all sorts of interesting devices, so don’t get locked into thinking only one way.
+When playing over a tonic minor chords, you can experiment with both of these chord-tones, the natural 6th and major 7th, with great results.

-Minor scales what!?! – Minor scales don’t mean minor chords
+Minor scales what!?! – Minor scales don’t necessarily mean minor chords

-When you’re learning jazz improvisation, not only are you exposed to many different modes for minor chords, you’re also told to learn several different minor scales, including the melodic minor and harmonic minor.
+When you’re learning jazz improvisation, not only are you exposed to many different modes for minor chords, you’re generally also exposed to 3 different minor scales, including the melodic minor , harmonic minor, and natural minor.